christianrondeau/GoToWindow/README.md

 ### Built-in Plugins

 * `GoToWindow.Plugins.Core`: Loads the core windows list, as shown by the native `Alt` + `Tab` screen.
 Also allows launching the Windows Search if no window fit.
 * `GoToWindow.Plugins.ExpandBrowsersTabs`: Expands browser windows and shows all tabs as separate windows.
+Includes Chrome, Firefox, Internet Explorer and Notepad++
 * `GoToWindow.Plugins.ExplorerExtensions`: Show the full path of explorer windows instead of just the folder name.
 If a valid path is written, you can also open Windows Explorer with it.

 ### Installing Additional Plug-ins